tldr-pages/tldr/pages/common/watchexec.md

 `watchexec -- {{ls -la}}`

-- Run `make` when any JavaScript, CSS and HTML files in the current directory and all subdirectories changes:
+- Run `make` when any JavaScript, CSS and HTML files in the current directory:

 `watchexec --exts {{js,css,html}} make`